savoirfairelinux/dhtnet/tools/dhtnet_crtmgr/README.md

 - `-p, --privatekey`: Provide the path to the private key as an argument.
 - `-c, --certificate`: Provide the path to the certificate  as an argument.
 - `-o, --output`: Provide the path where the generated certificate should be saved as an argument.
-- `-g, --identifier`: Display the user identifier.
+- `-a, --identifier`: Display the user identifier.
 - `-n, --name`: Provide the name of the certificate to be generated.
 - `-s, --setup`: Create an CA and an certificate.
 - `-i, --interactive`: Create certificate using interactive mode.